mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/backup/index.md

 ## Enable or disable the backup addon

-<p class="message--note"><strong>NOTE: </strong>Before disabling the Velero platform service addon, be sure you have a recent backup that you can use to restore the cluster in the event that there is a problem converting to the new backup service.</p>
+<p class="message--note"><strong>NOTE: </strong>Before disabling the Velero addon, be sure you have a recent backup that you can use to restore the cluster in the event that there is a problem converting to the new backup service.</p>

 You can enable the `Velero` addon using the following settings in the `ClusterConfiguration` section of the `cluster.yaml` file: